Image

 • Banco Promotor, S.A.

-• Banco Reformador, S.A. (ahora Banco de América Central, S.A.).
+• Banco Reformador, S.A. (now Banco de América Central, S.A.).

 • Corporación Financiera Nacional-Corfina